AGHPythonCourse2017/zad2-moskalap/docs/compute-complexity-doc.rst

 ================

-The main function (count_it) is included in cmptcomplexity.aprox Before using this function, is neccesary to preapare a simple strutures for an algorithm.
+The main function (count_it) is included in cmptcomplexity.aprox Before using this function, is neccesary to preapare a simple strutures for an algorithm:

-1) pattern_invoke:
-2) init_code:
+pattern_invoke
+    A pattern of invoking tested function/method/class, with '__N__' as size-problem parameter.

+init_code(optional)
+    clean_up_code(optional):

 This structure can be written in file